 Horrible Boss: Fact or Fiction?

 First, let’s talk about that horrible boss.
 Sure, some bosses can be tough, demanding, and even unfair.
-But sometimes, what seems like a personal vendetta is just the stress of their own responsibilities trickling down.
+But sometimes, what seems like a personal vendetta is just the stress of their responsibilities trickling down.

 Office Gossip: Harmless Fun or Career Killer?